Newspaper Article 1978 – Hospital history could have been quite different

 Questions

 Early in 1923 the question of the status of the Fallen Soldiers’ Memorial Hospital was raised.
 Was it a base or auxiliary hospital?
 Was it to be vested in the Government or Hospital board?
-The questions went unaltered while further debate was held on the design of the building.
+The questions went unanswered while further debate was held on the design of the building.

 Discussions continued from November 1923 through to mid-February 1924 when it was decided to try to raise the further $1400 needed to cover the cost of drawing up the new sketch plans.